sarmini1/sarmini1/README.md

 - ⚡ Fun fact: ...
 -->

-Nice to meet you!
+Thanks for stopping by!
 Here, please have some personal trinkets:

 - 😄 Pronouns: He/him
 - 🔭 I’m currently working on my summer pasta recipe.